wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/platform-guides/macOS.md

 title: Securing macOS
 description:
 published: true
-date: 2021-06-02T21:06:09.207Z
+date: 2021-06-02T21:06:38.355Z
 tags: bronze, bronze-training, security-operations
 editor: markdown
 dateCreated: 2021-01-08T05:15:52.652Z
 ---

-# macOS
+> Secure configuration of macOS devices

-Secure configuration of macOS devices
+{.is-info}

 macOS is the default operating system on Apple's Mac, iMac, and Macbook devices.
 Whilst this guide does not apply to any specific version of macOS, it was last tested on macOS 10.15 in November 2019.

-## Securing macOS
+# Securing macOS

 There are a number of configuration options which you can use to make the platform work within your company.
 However, we specifically recommend you implement technical and procedural controls relating to the following areas.

-### General recommendations
+## General recommendations

 For an enterprise deployment of macOS devices, you should: